skeeto/skeeto.github.com/_posts/2011-12-16-CSS-Variables-with-Jekyll-and-Liquid.markdown

 from the stylesheet template above.
 To allow the user to select a theme, I just use some JavaScript to select the proper stylesheet.
 You can try this out with the theme-selector on the sidebar.

+*Update December 2012*: I feel like themes weren't really adding much to the blog so I removed them.
+However, the Liquid CSS variables do remain because it makes maintenance simpler.